nmb3rs/Reverse-Engineering-Tenda-CP3/README.md

 > In both screenshot "pts/0" means pseudo terminal (the user logged in)

 We can now determine that the user for the camera is root.

+I will continue as soon as I will be able to make a working exploit.